kremrik/table/README.md

 - [x] if db already exists, check that `dclass` matches `schema`
 - [x] create profiler base
 - [ ] create benchmark base (with local DB to track history)
+- [ ] implement metadata db table upon instantiation to validate the given model if the given name is different than the one that already exists (even if schema is the same)

 ##### VERSION 2
 - [ ] write serializers to db in "private" table to be re-initialized on launch